 Arabic is a Semitic language spoken by more than 330 million people as a native language, in an area extending from the Arabian/Persian Gulf in the East to the Atlantic Ocean in the West.
 Moreover, it is the language in which 1.4 billion Muslims around the world perform their daily prayers.
 Over the last few years, Arabic natural language processing (ANLP) has gained increasing importance, and several state of the art systems have been developed for a wide range of applications.
 The NLP techniques parse linguistic input (word, sentence, text, dialogue) according to the rules (derivational rules, inflectional rules, grammatical rules, etc.) and resources (like lexicon, corpus, and dictionary) of the target language.
 At the present time, this is at the stages of development especially for the English language.
 We expect that the current century will focus on NLP .After several decades of immense research on English NLP and other languages, Arabic Natural Language Processing (ANLP) have become a popular area of research, and some ANLP laboratory have been created .

 NADA is a New Arabic Dataset built from two existing Arabic corpora including OSAC and DAA datasets.
-This corpus followed a standard classification scheme (DDC) to provide logical hierarchy presentation of classes.
+This corpus followed a standard classification scheme (DDC) to provide a logical hierarchy presentation of classes.
 NADA corpus is composed of 10 categories, which achieved 5 classes from the first level of DDC and some classes from the second level.

 - There is a lack of publicly available preprocessing and feature selection tools and reusable libraries for Arabic text documents.